CS-433/ml-project-1-hahaha/README.md

 **Report:**

-**Code notebook:**
+**code_report.ipynb:**
-	Contains all the code including: data analysis and preprocessing/cleaning, the training with the chosen method (ridge regression) and the code that is common to run.py for the predictions
+	Contains all the code including: data analysis and preprocessing/cleaning, comparison between six basic machine learning algorithms, cross validation, the training with the chosen method (ridge regression)

+⚠️ If you want to implement this notebook , don't forget to change the **loading data path**!

 ### **How to run the test:**